lisamelton/video_transcoding/README.md

 ### Why `detect-crop`?

-Removing the black, non-content borders of a video during transcoding is not about making the edges of the output look pretty.
-Those edges are usually not visible anyway when viewed full screen.

-Cropping is about faster transcoding and higher quality.
-Fewer pixels to read and write almost always leads to a speed improvement.
-Fewer pixels also means the x264 encoder within HandBrake doesn't waste bitrate on non-content.

 HandBrake applies automatic crop detection by default.
 While it's usually correct, it does guess wrong often enough not to be trusted without review.
 For example, HandBrake's default behavior removes the top and bottom 140 pixels from "[The Dark Knight (2008)](http://www.blu-ray.com/movies/The-Dark-Knight-Blu-ray/743/)" and "[The Hunger Games: Catching Fire (2013)](http://www.blu-ray.com/movies/The-Hunger-Games-Catching-Fire-Blu-ray/67923/)," losing significant portions of their full-frame content.

-And sometimes HandBrake only crops a few pixels from one or more edges, which is too small of a difference in size to improve performance or quality.

 This is why `transcode-video` doesn't allow HandBrake to apply cropping by default.

-Instead, the `detect-crop` tool leverages both HandBrake and MPlayer, with additional measurements and constraints, to find the optimal video cropping bounds.
+Instead, the `detect-crop` tool leverages both HandBrake and MPlayer to find the video cropping bounds.
 It then indicates whether those two programs agree.
 To aid in review, this tool prints commands to the terminal console allowing the recommended (or disputed) crop to be displayed, as well as a sample command line for `transcode-video` itself.

 ### Why `convert-video`?